 Strong Risk Governance 1.
-Accurate, timely and reliable data 10% RBI has a lower NPE ratio and a higher coverage ratio compared to the median SSM Banks strategic playbook and forward looking assessment of credit cylce in- 3 2.
-Independence of risk manage- cluding industry development, ment Pro-active, common, forward looking and consistent owner- ship for risk appetite, portfolio limits, strategies &amp; policies (1st and 2nd line responsible) 1st and 2nd line collaborate to understand principles of risk measurement and underlying assumptions We act responsibly in accord- ance with Environmental, Social and Governance (ESG) criteria We are eager to learn from each other both internally (groupwise, business and risk) and externally (industry, academia).
-We benefit from experiences, education and failure. managing the credit cycle, EBA stresstest compliance: external review + compliance frame work executed Externally Moody's highlighted the strong risk governance of RBI Group in their rating review: "Moody's expects a continued strong loan book performance, given the bank's pro-active risk management approach and established track record in managing risks in adverse economic and political situations."
-2: meet expectations: Qualitative assessment Data &amp; Analytics: # of applied smart models # of employees participating in data / modelling trainings Use state of the art environment &amp; models; regular validation on these criteria: SMART: efficient: Before a new model is developed, existing models shall be tried first to provide a base- line scalable: The usage in more than one unit is the guiding principle for model development.
-Excep- tions must be documented. utilized: the model is used on regular basis and is either steer- ing relevant or provides a meas- urable top- or bottom-line im- pact proven: the model was found fit for purpose, i.e. it was tested/validated according to the standards defined in the Model Risk Framework 2: meet expectations: Qualitative assessment 10% Many innovations and new solutions delivered: Debt selling plattform &amp; Debtmanager Limitmanagement system new regulatory calculation engine (OCR) new and updated rating models) market risk (SA-CCR, FRTB, CAD,) EBA repair package delivered + regulatory process training and new models delivered in advanced analytics 2 Advance Agile/Adaptive Transformation in Risk Area Improving risk tribes based on the Agile expert assessment Implement one pilot E2E together with other Board Areas in Head Office to support the adaptive transformation; 20% The Agile expert assessment was applied with the following results: Product &amp; Value from 59 % to 71 % Engineering &amp; Architecture from 49 % to 61 % People Skills &amp; Methodology from 71 % to 89 % Successful 1st stage of the e2e Compliance Monitoring set up in Q4-2021 (integrated OPS Model RSC) covering 2 board areas Successful setup of E2E Customer Onboarding together with MIB, Corporates and COO/CIO 2 2: meets expectations: both tar- gets weight 50%; ad E2E: at least one E2E pilot implemented Successful setup of E2E Corporates Lending together with Corporates and COO/CIO
+Accurate, timely and reliable data 2.
+Independence of risk management 3.
+Pro-active, common, forward looking and consistent ownership for risk appetite, portfolio limits, strategies & policies (1st and 2nd line responsible) 4.
+1st and 2nd line collaborate to understand principles of risk measurement and underlying assumptions 5.
+We act responsibly in accordance with Environmental, Social and Governance (ESG) criteria We are eager to learn from each other both internally (groupwise, business and risk) and externally (industry, academia).
+We benefit from experiences, education and failure.
+2. meet expectations: Qualitative assessment 10% RBI has a lower NPE ratio and a higher coverage ratio compared to the median SSM Banks strategic playbook and forward looking assessment of credit cylce including industry development, managing the credit cycle, EBA stresstest compliance: external review + compliance frame work executed Externally Moody's highlighted the strong risk governance of RBI Group in their rating review: "Moody's expects a continued strong loan book performance, given the bank's pro-active risk management approach and established track record in managing risks in adverse economic and political situations."
+3 1.
+Data & Analytics: # of applied smart models 2. # of employees participating in data / modelling trainings Use state of the art environment & models; regular validation on these criteria: SMART: • efficient: Before a new model is developed, existing models shall be tried first to provide a baseline • scalable: The usage in more than one unit is the guiding principle for model development.
+Exceptions must be documented. • utilized: the model is used on regular basis and is either steering relevant or provides a measurable top- or bottom-line impact • proven: the model was found fit for purpose, i.e. it was tested/validated according to the standards defined in the Model Risk Framework 2: meet expectations: Qualitative 10% Many innovations and new solutions delievered: Debt selling plattform & Debtmanager Limitmanagement system new regulatory calculation engine (OCR) new and updated rating models) market risk (SA-CCR, FRTB, CAD,) EBA repair package delievered + regulatory process training and new models delivered in advanced analytics 2 assessment Advance Agile/Adaptive Transformation in Risk Area Improving risk tribes based on the Agile expert assessment Implement one pilot E2E together with other Board Areas in Head Office to support the adaptive transformation; 2: meets expectations: both targets weight 50%; ad E2E: at least one E2E pilot implemented 20% The Agile expert assessment was applied with the following results: Product & Value from 59 % to 71% Engineering & Architecture from 49 % to 61% People Skills & Methodology from 71% to 89 % Successful 1st stage of the e2e Compliance Monitoring set up in Q4-2021 (integrated OPS Model RSC) covering 2 board areas Successful setup of E2E Customer Onboarding together with MIB, Corporates and COO/CIO Successful setup of E2E Corporates Lending together with Corporates and COO/CIO 2